laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

-# Creating and Hosting a Wordpress website on an EC2 instance
+# Creating and Hosting a WordPress website on an EC2 instance

 This project will set up a WordPress website on an Amazon Elastic Compute Cloud (EC2) instance.
 Hosting a website on EC2 provides the following benefits: